Spiritual abuse and religious abuse are types of abuse.

 People who are deeply committed to their faith can be vulnerable to abusive tactics that induce fear, guilt, and shame in the believer who does not comply with the persuasiveness of a spiritual leader.

-Following are some examples of acts that may be classified as spiritual or religious abuse by the nature of the act or when a person is harmed by the act.
+Following are some examples of acts that may be classified as spiritual or religious abuse by the nature of the act and the harm linked to the offensive act.

 1. Sexual abuse

-Clergy or leadership pressure to perform any sex act in a sacred place or any place by a religious leader
+Clergy or leadership pressure a person to perform any sex act in a sacred place or any place by a religious leader

-Adult coercion of a minor to perform any sex act in a sacred place or by a religious leader in any location
+Adult (or older child) coerces a minor to perform any sex act in a sacred place or by a religious leader in any location

 2. Relationship abuse